 We currently support a creation care project in Uganda, an education project in South Sudan, theological education in the Anglican Church of Papua and New Guinea, a school for Syrian refugees in Lebanon, a palliative care project in Lalitpur, North India, the Center for Environment and Mission Studies in Tamil Nadu, South India, a project supporting people recovering from alcohol addiction in Romania, a youth project in South Africa, and an educational programme in Brazil.

 UK projects Christ Church also gives 10% of non-designated legacy income (i.e. the income which is received in legacies to the church which is not dedicated to a specific purpose) to UK charities.
 These are also normally supported for four years.

-We currently support the work of the Edinburgh Interfaith Association (EIFA), and Shakti Women's Aid; and on an ongoing basis we also support St Catharine's Convent of Mercy (homelessness), Fresh Start (homelessness), and the Eric Liddell Centre dementia services.
+We currently support the work of the Edinburgh Interfaith Association (EIFA), and Shakti Women's Aid; and on an ongoing basis we also support St Catharine's Convent of Mercy (homelessness), Fresh Start (homelessness), and the Eric Liddell Community dementia services.

 When looking for new projects to be supported, the UK and Overseas Support Committee considers the following:

 Is it likely that the project would get funding from elsewhere (we are particularly interested in small organisations)?

 What is the future plan for the project, and is it sustainable?